scottleedavis/premierrcpdx-svc/README.md

 rctech-forum-scraper
 ====================

-scraping race results from rc-tech
+scraping race results from rc-tech, and posting them to results page of premierrcpdx.com